Microphysical Regulation of Non-Ideal MHD in Weakly-Ionized Systems: Does the Hall Effect Matter?: Additional Multi-Species Details, Numerical Solutions, and Comparisons

-In principle, one could take this approach and simply use the drift/slip-velocity-dependent form of all the collision rates $\omega_{ij} \rightarrow \omega_{ij}({\bf V},\,...) + \omega^{\rm an}_{ij}({\bf V},\,...)$ (and similarly modify the inelastic and charge exchange rates $\dot{\rho}$ to be appropriate functions of ${\bf V}$ as well), i.e.\ account for both the classical dependence of the direct collision rates $\omega_{ij}({\bf V},\,...)$ on all the relative velocities ${\bf u}_{j}$ (in ${\bf V}$; e.g.\ \citealt{pinto.galli:2008.momentum.transfer.coefficients.for.weakly.ionized.systems}) as well as the anomalous resistivity/collision rate of each species with respect to others (itself also a function of ${\bf V}$ through e.g.\ functions like $\Theta({\bf u}_{j}-{\bf u}_{i})$ in Eq.~\ref{eqn:etas.general.specific}).
+In principle, one could take this approach and simply use the drift/slip-velocity-dependent form of all the collision rates: $\omega_{ij} \rightarrow \omega_{ij}({\bf V},\,...) + \omega^{\rm an}_{ij}({\bf V},\,...)$.
+This accounts for both the classical dependence of the direct collision rates $\omega_{ij}({\bf V},\,...)$ on all the relative velocities ${\bf u}_{j}$ (in ${\bf V}$; e.g.\ \citealt{pinto.galli:2008.momentum.transfer.coefficients.for.weakly.ionized.systems}) as well as the anomalous resistivity/collision rate of each species with respect to others (added as an effective collisionality per \S~\ref{sec:deriv.more}, itself also a function of ${\bf V}$ through e.g.\ functions like $\Theta({\bf u}_{j}-{\bf u}_{i})$ in Eq.~\ref{eqn:etas.general.specific}).
+Similarly one could modify the inelastic and charge exchange rates $\dot{\rho}$ to be appropriate functions of ${\bf V}$ as well.
 But then the terms appearing in ${\bf S}$ are highly non-linear functions of the different components of ${\bf V}$ and (implicitly) ${\bf E}$ and ${\bf J}$, and multi-dimensional iterative root-finding methods are needed.
 And even if we took the ``zero drift/slip'' coefficients ($\omega_{ij}({\bf V}) \rightarrow \omega_{ij}({\bf V}=\boldsymbol{0})$) so ${\bf S}$ were independent of ${\bf V}$, if we retain general cross-interaction terms $\omega_{ij}$ and charge-exchange/inelastic terms then the matrix solve remains quite complicated.
 Still, for methods that actually numerically solve a chemical network on-the-fly for the abundances of $N$ directly, this is not necessarily more expensive than the network solve itself, so may be preferred.

 However, most implementations either pre-compute chemical tables or otherwise simplify to only use some end product of this series of inversions.
-Moreover, even if we followed the non-linear procedure above, for general $\omega_{ij}({\bf V})$ and $N$, there is no guarantee of a {\em unique} solution ${\bf V}$ for given ${\bf J}$ (there can be multiple viable sets of ${\bf u}_{j}$, which would require evolving $D_{t}{\bf u}_{j}$ to distinguish).
+Moreover, even if we followed the non-linear procedure above, for general $\omega_{ij}({\bf V})$ and $N$, there is no guarantee of a {\em unique} solution ${\bf V}$ for given ${\bf J}$ (there can be multiple viable sets of ${\bf u}_{j}$, which would require evolving $D_{t}{\bf u}_{j}$ to distinguish, depending on how the $\omega_{ij}$ terms depend on ${\bf V}$).